30th Anniversary of ‘No Good’ single

 Our team recreated this original No Good (’93 Live Beats) from scratch.

-More about the unreleased live tracks from ’93 in our recent article
+More about the unreleased live tracks from ’93 in our special article

 Toward the end of 1993, Liam made the decision to combine the two tracks into one, meaning to incorporate Kelly’s vocals from the jam into “Start The Dance.”
 The choice to include female vocals as the lead line was due to Liam’s uncertainty about whether the record had the necessary hook and core element that singles required.
 In his book Electronic Punks: The Official Story (The Early Years 1988-1994), Martin Roach mentions that this decision was hard for Howlett to make, and he still isn’t entirely satisfied with it, despite the subsequent success of the single.